 - 2 tsp Rice vinegar

 - Cilantro, for garnish

 - Preheat oven to 400 degrees.

 - Chop the squash- this is tricky.
 How I do it is this: Cut it in half, then scoop out all the seeds and guck from the inside.
 Then cut each half into half again, so you end up with 4 quarters.
-Using s big knife, cut the skin off each quarter.
-It is then much easier to chop the squash into 1 inch cubes!
+Using a big knife, cut the skin off each quarter.
+Then, chop the squash into 1 inch cubes

-- Bake in the middle rack of the oven for 20-25 minutes,checking often to make sure it is not getting burned.
+- Bake in the middle rack of the oven for 20-25 minutes,checking often to make sure they are not getting burned.
 The squash is done when the underside has a nice browned color and it is fork tender.